corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

 * 1.0.0 Initial version
 * 1.1.0 Add machine/hive empire support
 * 1.2.0 Ringworld support (e.g. Sanctuary), add images and explanations
-* 1.2.1 Flagged as compatible with Stellaris 3.0 "Dick" (no script changes)
+* 1.2.1 Mark as compatible with Stellaris version 3.0 "Dick" - no script changes
 * 1.2.2 Remove extra images files to keep distribution lightweight (no script changes)
 * 1.3.0 Add handling for primitive infiltration
     * Free buildings and districts processing is more intelligent
     * Changed "generate districts/buildings" to a pair of custom on_actions
-* 2.0.0 Update for compatibility with Stellaris 3.1 "Lem"
+* 2.0.0 Update for compatibility with Stellaris version 3.1 "Lem"
     * Update to use new arithmetic syntax
     * Update minor underlying game changes (mainly to support new features in the base game)
 * 2.1.0 Improve mod reliability and safety
     * Ensure AI Necrophage homeworlds cannot be fully depopulated by their special primitive conquest event (unlikely to occur but better to be safe)
     * Do not attempt to auto-resettle Necrophage Pops to a world they can't live on (modified for regular land appropriation in 3.1 but not the AI Necrophage helper event)
     * Add trigger to account for a primitive planet's primitive age OR its Pop count when adding free buildings/districts - whichever value is "higher" is used to determine how much to build
-* 3.0.0 Update for compatibility with Stellaris 3.2 "Lem"
+* 3.0.0 Update for compatibility with Stellaris version 3.2 "Lem"
     * More intelligent districts based on a planet's district set
     * Angler on oceans get uncapped farming districts
     * Add handling for primitive enlightenment